The Skinny on Yarn Weight for Crocheters

 Yarn Substitutions, Simplified

 For example, WeCrochet’s Wool of the Andes Worsted has 110 yards per 50g skein.
-But what if you’re allergic to wool?
-Try WeCrochet’s Brava Worsted, which has 218 yards per 100g skein (which is equal to 109 yards per 50g).
-These yarns have nearly identical yardage by weight.
-We can confidently assume that this substitution will achieve a similar gauge.
+But let’s say you’re allergic to wool—try WeCrochet’s Brava Worsted, which has 218 yards per 100g skein (that’s 109 yards per 50g).
+Those numbers are almost identical, so you can expect a similar gauge.

 3 Ways to Determine Yarn Weight

-Now that you know how important yarn weight is, how do you find it?
-There are three ways to figure it out:
+Now that you know how important yarn weight is, how do you figure it out?
+Here are three easy ways:

 Standard Yarn Weights

-Now that we have an idea of the yarn weights themselves, let’s dive a little deeper into each category, exploring some common crochet projects in those weights and yarns from today’s post sponsor – WeCrochet.
+Now that you know the basics, let’s dive deeper into each yarn weight category—including common crochet projects and some yarn examples from today’s post sponsor, WeCrochet.

 Yarn Weight Chart